-PI activities will be monitored by QA at a minimum annually during site and medical record review.
-QA tracks and monitors results of medical record reviews and may require a program to develop a Quality Improvement Plan (QIP) to address specific documentation concerns.
+Questions regarding PI can be directed to QI Matters email at QIMatters.hhsa@sdcounty.ca.gov.
+PI activities will be monitored by QA at a minimum annually during site and Quality Assurance Program Reviews (QAPR).
+QA tracks and monitors results of Quality Assurance Program Reviews and may require a program to develop a Quality Improvement Plan (QIP) to address specific documentation concerns.